 Virtual reality is magical.
 Showing your latest gadget or game to the uninitiated often impresses.
-But what after the “wow” challenges in the user experience emerge.
+But what comes after the “wow”?

 Virtual reality is in that way rather disturbing.
 You stay disconnected from others, in a personal space, no one else can see.
 It seems like the antithesis of family.
 But it’s also something that everyone loved.
 They laughed.
 They were astonished.
 It was magic.